Boundaries

 In the area

 Little Italy–Chinatown is a diverse neighbourhood, with sleek infill houses and new condos often sitting side-by-side with pre-war homes, rooming houses and rental apartments.
-Attractions include:
+It brims with restaurants/coffee shops and ethnic grocery stores as well as pedestrian/cycling-friendly routes.

 Schools